Lectures

 Master's programme

-The "Construction History" lecture is dedicated to a different topic from the broad spectrum of historical architecture each year.
-The topic is examined from an architectural, constructive-static and production-historical perspective.
-The aim of the course is to familiarise students with the working methods of historical building research using specific case studies (working directly on the object), to understand and classify historical building constructions using the methodology of construction history (archive studies, analysis of historical image sources and specialist literature) and, based on this, to develop strategies for building assessment and preservation.
+Each year, the lecture series "History of Construction" focuses on a different topic from the broad spectrum of historical architecture.
+The topic is examined from an architectural, structural, and manufacturing perspective.
+The course aims to use specific case studies to familiarise students with the working methods of historical building research (working directly on the object), to understand and classify historical building constructions using the methodology of construction history (archive studies, analysis of historical image sources and specialist literature), and, based on this, to develop strategies for building assessment and preservation.

 Downloads